DevExpress/testcafe-studio-docs/documentation/working-with-testcafe-studio/recording-tests/test-actions/switch-frames.md

 ## Switch Context to Iframe

 The **Switch Context to iframe** action switches the test's browsing context to a specified iframe.
-TestCafe Studio performs the subsequent test actions in this iframe until reaches the [Switch Context to Main Window](#switch-context-to-main-window) action in the test.
+TestCafe Studio performs the subsequent test actions in this iframe until it reaches the [Switch Context to Main Window](#switch-context-to-main-window) action in the test.

 Parameter | Type  | Description
 --------- | ----- | -------------